tigera-cs/Calico-Foundation/4.1-policy-calico-basic-lab-YAOBANK/README.md

 * Ping to summary fails
 * Curl to summary is successful

 As we have learned in Lab3, services are serviced by kube-proxy, which load-balances the service request to backing pods.
 The service is listening to TCP port 80 so the ping failure is expected.
+Service IP addresses are virtual IP addresses and are not pingable.

 Verify external access connectivity from your bastion node to the customer service `NodePort:30180`.